Thematic Areas · Governance & Rights

 Star Circle Approach: Building Leadership

-Complementing legal empowerment, CAVWOC's Star Circle Approach builds the capacity of women and youth to take active roles in governance and accountability.
-This participatory methodology helps community members—especially marginalized groups—identify, analyze, and solve problems through collective action.
+Complementing legal empowerment, the Star Circle Approach builds the capacity of women and youth to take active roles in governance and accountability.
+This participatory methodology turns passive beneficiaries into empowered agents of change.

 Women Forum during their discussions TA Kasongo